6 Effective Ways To Stop a Dog From Digging Holes

 If those aren’t options, making the yard more interesting by increasing enrichment opportunities might be helpful.
 For example, you can introduce a digging zone for them to dig as much as they want, or you can add interactive toys and games that keep them mentally stimulated.

-Meanwhile, exploring some ways to make the fence more secure, such as placing large rocks in areas they tend to dig or burying chicken wire at the base of your fence line.
+Meanwhile, explore some ways to make the fence more secure, such as placing large rocks in areas they tend to dig or burying chicken wire at the base of your fence line.

 Dog Breeds That Are Known Diggers